Chapter 6 : Strong Tea

 "Look I don't think we should mention it to anyone.
 It's his business," Lily looked worried.

-"I would never," I promised, "Jane asked me not to tell anyone, but I told her I'd just tell you."
+"I would never," I promised, "Jane asked me not to tell anyone, but you don't count.
+You're like a steel trap for secrets," I winked at her.

 "Good.
 Poor Remus," she sighed as we left the classroom and hurried down to lunch.
 I was still worried about next time I would see him.
 I would have to try not to stare…